 In FY14-15, 25 school districts were eligible in Wisconsin.

-Each year, DPI contacts all eligible districts to let them know when and
+Each summer, DPI contacts all eligible districts to let them know when and

 how to apply.